llucifer97/llucifer97.github.io/_posts/2019-06-01-example-post-three (copy).md

 ---
-title: Week 1 Playing with data and implementing widgets
+title: Week 1 implementing widgets
 categories:
 - GSOC
 -annotationTool
 feature_image: "https://picsum.photos/2560/600?image=872"
 ---
 Well, My first week of Google Summer Of Code has come to an end.
 So, In my previous post, I had talked about the Annotation Tool and the widgets.
 Well, that was just an introduction nothing fancy!